 1) I feel like the simulation design could be extended to span a larger range of scenarios.

 Answer) Thanks for the suggestion.
-The simulations in this study were designed to show the performance of MR-TRYX with respect to adjusting for pleiotropic bias.
-We performed simulations to evaluate how our new approach of adjusting outlier effects compares against standard analyses, and against outlier removal.
-Two scenarios of simulations are performed, the first using a null causal effect (gy = 0), and the second a positive causal effect (gy = 0.2).
-In each set, four methods are considered for handling outliers.
-We ran the latter three methods by detecting outliers empirically, but also, ran the hypothetical case in which we know the pleiotropic variants a priori for comparison.
-To provide a clear message, we would like to keep our simulation simple.
+We have now substantially expanded the simulation scenarios, including more effects, directional and balanced pleiotropy, full and partial mediating traits, and genetically influenced confounders.

 2) Most of the simulation scenarios are at a disadvantage for outlier-based method since the proportion of SNPs with pleiotropic effects is mostly high (6/8 scenarios with at least 30% of pleiotropic SNPs).

-Answer) In the simulation, we asked if adjustment for that pathway improve the original exposure-outcome hypothesis where it is possible to identify the pathway through which an outlier SNP has horizontal pleiotropic effect.
-The graph presents the trend of proportion of estimates that are 1) detected at conventional threshold of statistical significance and 2) that are substantially different from the simulated effect due to pleiotropic variants.
-We have revised the figure legend to provide more clear information.
+Answer) There is growing evidence that horizontal pleiotropy is likely the predominant form of pleiotropy, but this remains an unsolved question.
+We cannot know what is realistic for the simulations, so the objective is to evaluate what scenarios would give rise to problems for different methods, not which methods would perform the best in the most likely scenarios.
+The results are now more balanced in their presentation, making what we feel is an important point that there is no method that performs well across all scenarios (MR-TRYX included), and that many methods that perform well in some scenarios perform very badly in others.
+The point is to urge caution against advocating the use of a single analytical method and to develop new methods that contribute to a growing toolkit of sensitivity analyses.

 3) I didn't find any mention of the direction of the pleiotropic effects which is of importance for outlier-based methods.

-Answer) We performed simulation to test if the performance of MR-TRYX is influenced by the direction of pleiotropy.

-Thank you for pointing this out – we realise we haven’t been specific enough in the methods about the parameters used for simulations.
-That section is now updated with more detailed information about how data was simulated.
-To answer the question – we are simulating pleiotropic effects under a balanced pleiotropic model, in that the SNPs which have a pleiotropic effect have an influence on the exposure that could be positive or negative, and have an additional influence on the outcome mediated by another trait that could also be positive or negative.
-So, the SNP-exposure and pleiotropic effects are uncorrelated and could be in either direction.
+Answer) We now substantially improved the methods section relating to the simulations, and have also included both balanced and directional models of horizontal pleiotropy in the simulations

 [Additional simulation 2] We generated random phenotype X1 and X2, which have the opposite effects on the outcome Y (simulated effect size = -0.3 and 0.3, respectively), considering those phenotypes share some variants (20 variants among 80 variants; which indicates that 20 variants are pleiotropic).
 We then ran MVMR analysis with and without the LASSO regression step to see if the direction of pleiotropy influences the performance of LASSO MVMR.
 As a result, we found that the method is reasonably robust to the presence of directional pleiotropy.
 In term of the performance of the LASSO step, it didn’t remove neither of X1 and X2.
 Also, the result showed that MVMR, which is used in adjustment method, yielded more precise estimates.
 This simulation suggested that the adjustment step though the LASSO MVMR is valid even though the direction of the pleiotropic effects is different.